costashatz/GeometricTools/README.md

 1. Generic Templated Class for Matrices
     * Supports any dimension and many properties (many need to be added and some to improve)
 2. Generic Templated Class for Vectors
-    * Supports any dimension and most of the vector properties (cross product need to be added)
+    * Supports any dimension and most of the vector properties
 3. Solve Linear Systems
     * Using Gauss Elimination
     * Using LU Decomposition